krober/bapcs-stock-checker/README.md

 + Markdown for reply not needed (just return None instead, will still log to database)
 + Check out /examples/store_parser.py and existing store modules
++ Prefer LXML over regexes, but site/page layout can make that exceedingly difficult in a lot of cases
 + Must accept a praw.Reddit.submission
 + Must return 2 things:
     + A dictionary containing mpn and price, or None values for either/both